timothyckl/ST0503-BED/06 RESTful Web Services with Express & MySQL.md

 MVC is an architectural pattern consisting of three parts: Model, View, Controller.

-**Model**: Handles data logic / interaction with database
+**Model**: Handles data logic / interaction with database.

-**View**: It displays the information from the model to the user
+**View**: It displays the information from the model to the user.

-**Controller**: It controls the data flow into a model object and updates the view whenever data changes
+**Controller**: It controls the data flow into a model object and updates the view whenever data changes.

 See: [Everything you need to know about MVC architecture](https://towardsdatascience.com/everything-you-need-to-know-about-mvc-architecture-3c827930b4c1)